lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Parameters and State Variables.md

 </div>

 Each parameter must have a _default value_, written `(<expr>)`.
 An expression may be a numeric contant, a string enclosed in quotation marks, a time value such as `10 msec`, or target-language code enclosed in `{= ... =}`, for example.
-See [Lingua Franca Expressions](/docs/handbook/lingua-franca-expressions) for full details on what expressions are valid.
+See [Expressions](/docs/handbook/expressions) for full details on what expressions are valid.

 FIXME: Got to here.
 Move some of what is below to the types and expressions pages.